seamfix/devops-quickassess/README.md

-# devops-quickassess
+# peter-sre

-Quick Assessment for DevOps Engineer
+SRE assessment for Peter